AjinkyaTaranekar/ajinkyataranekar.github.io/README.md

 # Ajinkya Taranekar - Personal Portfolio

-A modern portfolio website showcasing my experience as a Software Development Engineer and GenAI Specialist.
+A fully responsive modern portfolio website showcasing my experience as a Software Development Engineer and GenAI Specialist.

 ## 👨‍💻 About Me